JitheshVijay/cocotbext-ospi/README.md

 __all__ = ["OspiBus", "OspiMaster",  "OspiSlave" "OspiConfig"]
 ```
 ##### QspiBus
 This class will handle the initialization of the OSPI signals.
+The OspiBus class models the signals of an OSPI bus.
+This includes the chip select, serial clock, and data lines.
+In an OSPI interface, the data lines are typically io0 to io7 for octal communication.

 qspi_bus.py
 ```python